 Think about it: from Split Enz to the Suburban Reptiles to The Swingers to solo soundtrack work to Schnell Fenster to Mr Phudd.
 It's quite a stretch, but everything Judd has turned his attention to has contained his tense, acerbic humour and singular take on pop music.

 The obvious temptation is to tag Judd as an antipodean Syd Barrett, but that comparison doesn’t quite cut it.
 For one, Judd didn’t just ooze out a cluster of great songs, take loads of LSD and wander off into the sunset.
-Although his career path has zigzagged all over the show, Phil Judd’s most recent work as Mr Phudd still contains the seeds of his genius.
+Although his career path has zigzagged all over the show, Phil Judd’s recent work as Mr Phudd and under his own name still contains the seeds of his genius.

 After his conviction for schoolgirl stalking in 2009, Judd revealed that he had been diagnosed with bipolar disorder (formerly known as the more descriptive “manic depression”), which certainly fits the profile of a character who often seems to have sabotaged his own career, and helps to explain why so many of his projects have been short-term: a more balanced, less erratic, moody personality may have figured out a way to extend their lease on life, and make them commercially successful.